jtslear/mustached-archer/README.md

 Then proceed to configuring Jenkins appropriately
  - If using vagrant, it can be accessed via http://localhost:8080
  - If not using vagrant, use the IP of your host
- - Don't forget to configure git on Jenkins!
+ - Don't forget to configure git in Jenkins!

 ##Other Notable Items##
 If a package is required add it to `node['the_environment']['packages']`

 I utilize Vagrant's native ability for calling upon chef solo.
-Should one want to avoid this simple comment the following lines in the Vagrant file:
+Should one want to avoid this simply comment the following lines in the Vagrant file and use chef-solo manually:

       config.vm.provision :chef_solo do |chef|
         chef.add_recipe "the_environment"